Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 reaffirmed his commitment to returning safely *to her*.

-As Hestia gave him her final blessing, her heart filled with that familiar mix of worry and fierce pride, she reached up and **placed a quick, soft kiss on his cheek**.
-This act, a public display of affection between Goddess and adventurer, occurred right at the busy **Dungeon entrance**.
-It was witnessed by several people nearby, including a Guild attendant, other adventurers, a mysterious hooded figure, and crucially, **Rose** the Guild employee (who was passing by) – planting seeds of gossip and further reinforcing Isaiah and Hestia's growing reputation as an "unusual" pair, with word of the kiss likely reaching **Loki** (for teasing) and **Freya** (as a note on Isaiah's file) indirectly later.
+As Hestia gave him her final blessing, her heart filled with that familiar mix of worry and fierce pride, she reached up and placed a quick, soft kiss on his cheek.
+This act, a public display of affection between Goddess and adventurer, occurred right at the busy Dungeon entrance.
+It was witnessed by several people nearby, including a Guild attendant, other adventurers, a mysterious hooded figure, and crucially, Rose the Guild employee (who was passing by) – planting seeds of gossip and further reinforcing Isaiah and Hestia's growing reputation as an "unusual" pair, with word of the kiss likely reaching Loki (for teasing) and Freya (as a note on Isaiah's file) indirectly later.
 Isaiah was momentarily surprised by the public kiss and felt a pang of desire for a longer one, but quickly suppressed the urge due to the public setting.
 With the farewell exchanged and the kiss delivered, Isaiah turned towards the stairs.